How Much Do Athletic Trainers Make

 Kendall Selsky, associate professor of athletic training and director of the athletic training program at North Central College, shares insights on how to maximize your earning potential as an athletic trainer (AT):

 “We teach our students to be able to articulate their value to their employer to maximize their earning potential.
-We don’t ‘cover sports’—we provide healthcare to physically active people, ensuring that we manage and minimize risk, and maximize performance of our populations.
+We don’t ‘cover sports’—we provide healthcare to physically active people, ensuring that we manage and minimize risk, and maximize the performance of our populations.

 “By being able to identify the needs of an organization and demonstrating how one can meet those needs, the AT can communicate their value and become essential to the organization, allowing the AT to negotiate for a fair and appropriate wage.
 We’ve both come far as a profession and have a ways to go but, as organizations understand the value of an AT, our wages will improve over time.”